 A complaint may allege conduct of a sexual nature that might not meet the definition of sexual harassment under Title IX.
 The conduct could occur against a person outside the US (study abroad), might not occur within the institution's program or activity, or might not meet the severe, pervasive, or objectively offensive standard in this policy.
 Nonetheless, if someone files a complaint relating to such conduct, retaliation for doing so would be prohibited.

-Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a proceeding under this Policy does not constitute retaliation, except that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.
+Retaliation does not include the College's decision to charge an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a proceeding under this Policy.
+A determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.
+For example, if a Respondent is found not responsible for a violation of this Policy, this finding alone does not mean that the Complainant has provided materially false information in bad faith.